 Use Natural Bleach And Fabric Softener Substitutes

-First of all, stop using bleach!
+First place of all, stop using bleach!
 This product is great for whitening many things, but white sheets with yellow spots are an exception and have their own characteristics.
-This is because the bleach oxidizes and reacts with body fluids.
+This is because the chlorine bleach used oxidizes and reacts with body fluids baking soda.
 Therefore, bleach can make your stains even more visible.

-We suggest using vinegar and baking soda instead of your usual bleach.
+We suggest using distilled cup of distilled white vinegar smell and cup of baking soda instead of your usual bleach.

 A natural and harmless alternative to bleach is half a cup of baking soda.
-Add it directly while washing your bedding, along with your preferred detergent.
-In addition, we recommend replacing your traditional fabric softener with 1/2 cup vinegar.
+Add it bluing directly while washing baking soda your bedding, along with your preferred detergent.
+In addition, we recommend baking soda replacing your traditional fabric softener with 1/2 cup white vinegar.

-Vinegar has many natural properties, so this product is incredibly effective at removing oils and grease accumulated in the fibers of sheets.
+White vinegar has many natural properties, so this product is incredibly effective baking soda at removing oils and grease accumulated in the fibers of sheets baking soda.

 Use the Natural Properties of Lemons

-Not everyone knows that lemon (and in particular lemon juice) has inherently bleaching properties.
-You can benefit from this and use lemon as a natural whitening and brightening agent.
-All you need is a saucepan, water, and a few slices of lemon.
+Not everyone knows that lemon (and in particular lemon juice) has inherently natural bleaching properties.
+You can benefit from this and use lemon juice as a natural both whitening agent and natural bleaching agent.
+All you need is a saucepan, water, and a few slices of lemon juice.

 We can help you prepare a great alternative to bleach.
 Just follow the simple steps: